MartinRosenberg/scala-poker/README.md

-## Scala Poker
+# Scala Poker

-It's only a project to play with scala implementing the texas hold'em poker rules
+A project to play with Scala implementing the Texas hold 'em poker rules.

 ## License

-This project is release under MIT License
+This project is released under the MIT License.